Sanjay-bhau/Fraud-Detection-SQL/README.md

 **Note:** For the `credit_card` table, the `card` column should be a VARCHAR(20) datatype rather than an INT.

-Tool used to develop ERD [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) to create your model.
+Tool used to develop ERD [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) to create model.

 ![QuickDBD-export](Images/QuickDBD-export.png)

 ### Data Engineering

-Using your database model as a blueprint, create a database schema for each of your tables and relationships.
-Specify data types, primary keys, foreign keys, and any other constraints you defined.
+Using database model as a blueprint, create a database schema for each of tables and relationships.
+Specify data types, primary keys, foreign keys, and any other constraints defined.

 After creating the database schema, import the data from the corresponding CSV files.

 ### Data Analysis

-Now that your data is prepared within the database, it's finally time to identify fraudulent transactions using SQL and Pandas DataFrames.
+Now that data is prepared within the database, it's finally time to identify fraudulent transactions using SQL and Pandas DataFrames.

 Top 100 highest transactions during early hours i.e. 7:00 to 9:00 AM